kk-1595/Integration-with-Jenkins/README.md

 step 9-  edit wrapper.conf
 step -10 root la --> chown -R ubuntu:ubuntu /opt/sonarqube-6.7.6
 exit
+Sonarcube don’t start in root we can change some command below screenshot We can start in ec2-user
 It switch as a --> ec2/ubuntu user mode step 11- Should be in ec2/ubuntu user mode --> go to /opt/bin/linux83 path---> then restart--> ./soanr.sh start
 #Put command and execute  in mysql - mysql command